 Why do you portray people with no hair?

-Secondly, there was an exhibition of Old Master drawings that I went to at the Hayward Gallery on The South Bank.
+A few years into my artistic journey, there was an exhibition of Old Master drawings that I went to at the Hayward Gallery on The South Bank.
 Drawings by da Vinci, Michaelangelo and others from that period, in a darkened gallery with low lighting and a reverence for these fragments of paper, touched by the most revered artists, giving us a view of the characters that populated the world in those days.
 Extraordinary faces, faces seemingly exaggerated in their features, yet speaking volumes about the people we were looking at, long since dead.

-This was what I wished to paint; unchanging truth, and hair got in the way of this ideal.
+This was what I wished to paint; unchanging truth, and hair styles got in the way of this ideal.

 When did you discover yourself as an artist and how?